 '''

 >INIT_HG

 zeroHeight

 readFile

 fileFormat

 fileName

 >ASCBIN

 nheaderFile,nheaderField

 fieldNum

+>NC

->NC SDFname
+SDFname

 >DATA

 data values

 '''

-Table 20 Description of variables in the INIT\HGT section
+Table 20 Description of variables in the INIT_HGT section

 zeroHeight logical Switch used to simplify the initialisation of tile elevation.
 TRUE : set all tile elevations to zero.
 This is a very common configuration and is made easier by this switch.
 FALSE : set all tile heights using data to follow. readFile logical Switch controlling location of elevation data.
 TRUE: read from an external file FALSE: read from the run control file. fileFormat character Format of data file.
 Only used if readFile=TRUE. fileName character Name of file containing data.
-Only used if readFile=TRUE. >ASCBIN: The following are used if fileFormat='asc', 'bin' or 'pp', or if readFile=FALSE.
+Only used if readFile=TRUE. >ASCBIN: The followin g are used if fileFormat='asc', 'bin' or 'pp', or if readFile=FALSE.

-nheaderFile intogor The number of headers at the start of the file (not used if InteaderFile integer The number of headers at the start of the file (not used if >=0 readFile=FALSE).
+nheaderFile integer The number of headers at the start of the file (not used if IIIICAGCITIE ' >=0 readFile=FALSE).
 See Section 5.2. nheaderField integer The number of headers before each field (not used if >=0 readFile=FALSE).
 See Section 5.2. fieldNum integer The number of the first field to be used from the input file >=1 (this represents the first surface tile).
-See discussion of fields in Section 5.1. >NC: The following are used if fileFormat='nc'.
-SDFname character The name of a variable containing data, as it appears in the SDF. >DATA: If readFile=FALSE, data for the tile elevations variables should be listed here.
+See discussion of fields in Section 5.1. >NC: The following are us >NC: The following are used if fileFormat='nc'.
+SDFname character The name of a variable containing data, as it appears in the SDF. >DATA: If readFile=FALSE, da If readFile=FALSE, data for the tile elevations variables should be listed here.
 Values for each tile should be listed on a separate line.